OlympusDAO-Education/Documentation/contribute.md

 ## Contributor Workflow

+Prerequisite: Be part of the education team in [our organization](https://github.com/OlympusDAO-Education).
+Not sure how?
+Join our community in [DAO Discord](https://discord.gg/42xFV68uEf) and find out more.

 Every contributor should follow this workflow when updating the documentation.
 At a high level, the workflow is as follows:

 1. Clone the GitHub repository onto your local machine.